oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/jamaica.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 447,000 (2022 est.)
+- `總訂閱數`: 447,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 16 (2022 est.)
+- `每100名居民訂閱數`: 16 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 3.003 million (2022 est.)
+- `總訂閱數`: 3.003 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 106 (2022 est.)
+- `每100名居民訂閱數`: 106 (2022 est.)

 ### 電信系統
-- `general assessment`: Jamaica’s telecom sector has for many years been propped up by the mobile sector, which accounts for the vast majority of internet connections and voice lines; it also accounts for just over half of telecom sector revenue; in December 2020, the government announced the rollout of a national broadband network costing up to $237 million; the funding will be spent on improving connectivity in under served areas, improving access to education, and deploying networks to public locations such as hospitals, municipal institutions, and police stations; to aid in this national broadband effort, the government received a donation of 650km of fiber cabling from local cable TV providers and the two main toll road operators; to encourage the use of digital channels as the country deals with the Covid-19 pandemic (2021)
+- `總體評估`: Jamaica’s telecom sector has for many years been propped up by the mobile sector, which accounts for the vast majority of internet connections and voice lines; it also accounts for just over half of telecom sector revenue; in December 2020, the government announced the rollout of a national broadband network costing up to $237 million; the funding will be spent on improving connectivity in under served areas, improving access to education, and deploying networks to public locations such as hospitals, municipal institutions, and police stations; to aid in this national broadband effort, the government received a donation of 650km of fiber cabling from local cable TV providers and the two main toll road operators; to encourage the use of digital channels as the country deals with the Covid-19 pandemic (2021)
-- `domestic`: fixed-line subscriptions nearly 17 per 100, cellular-mobile roughly 103 per 100 subscriptions (2021)
+- `國內`: fixed-line subscriptions nearly 17 per 100, cellular-mobile roughly 103 per 100 subscriptions (2021)
-- `international`: country code - 1-876 and 1-658; landing points for the ALBA-1, CFX-1, Fibralink, East-West, and Cayman-Jamaican Fiber System submarine cables providing connections to South America, parts of the Caribbean, Central America and the US; satellite earth stations - 2 Intelsat (Atlantic Ocean) (2019)
+- `國際的`: country code - 1-876 and 1-658; landing points for the ALBA-1, CFX-1, Fibralink, East-West, and Cayman-Jamaican Fiber System submarine cables providing connections to South America, parts of the Caribbean, Central America and the US; satellite earth stations - 2 Intelsat (Atlantic Ocean) (2019)

 ### 廣播媒體
 3 free-to-air TV stations, subscription cable services, and roughly 30 radio stations (2019)